CCampJr/LazyHDF5/README.rst

 LazyHDF5: Python Macros for h5py... because I'm lazy
 ===============================================================

 LazyHDF5 is a small package for interacting with HDF5 files.
+The h5py library can do-it-all, but it's not necessarily easy to use and often requires many lines of code to do routine tasks.
+This package facilitates easier use.

+Also, an HDF5 file viewer written in PyQt5 (optional, not required for installation) that displaces groups, datasets, and attributes.

+- Inspection

+    - Get groups, datasets, file hierarchy, dataset attributes

+- Editing

+    - Write/alter/re-write attributes (coming soon)
+    - Repack datasets (coming soon)
+    - Copy datasets and files

+- Basic file viewer

 Dependencies
 ------------